 - The best advice on how to study for the NASM CPT exam

 Just remember that your learning, while gruelling at times, is an essential part of getting your brain into shape to guide other people’s fitness and health journeys.
-You’ve got what it takes to do this, so armed with this advice, your study resources, and Brainscape’s certified NASM flashcards, you have the tools you need to rise to your challenge!
+You’ve got what it takes to do this, so armed with this advice, your study resources, and digital flashcards, you have the tools you need to crush the NASM!